exoframejs/exoframe/packages/exoframe-website/docs/development/local.md

 # Using Development and Debug Versions

 You might need to run Exoframe CLI and Server in development mode.
-There is currently three ways to do so.
+There are currently three ways to do so.
 They are described in more detail below.

 ## Using development versions from source